velt-js/video-editor-app-demo/README.md

 # Velt SDK Video Demo

-In this demo we are using Velt SDK to add powerful collaboraiton features like commenting and reactions.
+In this demo, we are using Velt SDK to add powerful collaboration features like commenting and reactions.

 ![Sample App Video](sample-app-video.png "Sample Video App")